Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_DS_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 -   **Brief description of the iFlow**
-    This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model for processing messages, with a single Data Store, including restart and discard mechanisms for handling failed messages.
-Messages are retrieved from a Data Store, processed through several steps, and stored back into the Data Store or discarded if the maximum retry limit is reached.
+    This iFlow processes messages using a SEDA (Staged Event-Driven Architecture) pattern.
+It retrieves messages from a Data Store or via HTTPS, processes them through a series of steps, and stores the results back in the Data Store.
+Messages exceeding retry limits are discarded, with exception logging.

 -   **Involved systems with Adapters Type and Endpoint Type**
-    -   Postman - HTTPS - Sender
+    -   Postman - HTTPS (Sender)
-    -   DS - DataStoreConsumer - Sender
+    -   DS - DataStoreConsumer (Sender) - JDBC

 -   **Key steps**

-    1. Receive message via HTTPS.
+    1. Receives a message either via HTTPS or from the Data Store.
-    2. Store the message in Data Store (Step1).
+    2. Determines whether to reprocess the message based on retry attempts.
-    3. Route messages based on "Step" header to Step1, Step2, or Step3.
+    3. Routes the message to different steps (Step1, Step2, Step3) based on the `Step` header value.
-    4. Each Step stores the message in Data Store (Step2, Step3).
+    4. Each step prepares data, calls a sub-process for further processing and exception handling, and stores intermediate data in Data Store.
-    5. If a step fails, retry logic increments a retry counter.
-    6. Messages exceeding the maximum retry count are discarded.
+    5. If maximum retries are reached, the message is discarded and logged.
+    6. Sets custom statuses in message processing logs to track progress.
-    7. Log exceptions asynchronously.
+    7. Logs asynchronous exceptions via a dedicated subprocess.

 -   **Message transformation**

-    -   The iFlow uses enrichers to set headers (SAP_Sender, SAP_Receiver, SAP_MessageType, Step) with constant values.
+    -   Enrichers are used to set headers like `SAP_Sender`, `SAP_Receiver`, `SAP_MessageType` and `Step`.
-    -   Custom statuses are added to the message processing log.
+    -   Custom statuses are added to the message processing log using enrichers with expressions.
-    -   The message content itself is stored in DataStore
+    -   Payload changes during sub-process calls.
+    -   Step 2 and Step 1 use enrichers with wrapContent to add xml envelopes.

 -   **Externalized parameters list, configured values and their descriptions**
+    -   `MaxRetries`: 3 - Maximum number of retries before discarding a message.
+    -   `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ -  SEDA Main Queue Name.
+    -   `Retention Threshold 4 Alerting`: 1 -  Retention Threshold for Alerting.
+    -   `Retry Interval`: 15 - Interval between retries in seconds.
+    -   `Number of Concurrent Processes`: 1 - Number of concurrent processes.

-    -   Data Store Name: SEDA_MODEL_MMZ - Name of the Data Store to interact with.
+    -   `Data Store Name`: SEDA_MODEL_MMZ - Name of the Data Store.
+    -   `RoleName`: ESBMessaging.send - Role name for HTTPS sender authentication.
+    -   `Exponential Backoff`: 1 - Enable exponential backoff for retries.
-    -   Expiration Period: 7 -  Expiration period for stored data (in days).
+    -   `Expiration Period`: 7 - Expiration period for data in Data Store (in days).
-    -   Lock Timeout: 10 - Timeout for locking mechanism (in seconds).
+    -   `Lock Timeout`: 10 - Lock timeout for Data Store access.
-    -   MaxRetries: 3 - Maximum number of retries before discarding a message.
-    -   Maximum Retry Interval: 1440 - Maximum retry interval (in minutes).
+    -   `Maximum Retry Interval`: 1440 - Maximum retry interval.
-    -   Number of Concurrent Processes: 1 - Number of concurrent processes.
-    -   Poll Interval: 10 - Polling interval for the Data Store Consumer (in seconds).
+    -   `Poll Interval`: 10 - Poll interval for the Data Store consumer.
-    -   Retention Threshold 4 Alerting: 1 - Retention threshold for alerting.
-    -   Retry Interval: 15 - Retry interval (in seconds).
-    -   RoleName: ESBMessaging.send - Role required for sending messages.
-    -   SEDA\_MAIN\_QUEUE: SEDA\_MODEL\_MMZ - Name of the SEDA queue.
-    -   Exponential Backoff: 1 - Exponential backoff enabled (1) or disabled (0).

 -   **DataStore / JMS Dependency**
     Yes